giraf-fe/nvid2/README.md

 ## Performance
 Currently, 30 fps and above is quite easily achievable, better than the older nvid which used the more complex vp8 codec.
-60 fps realtime may become possible in the future when overclocked; YV12 -> RGB565 conversion currently takes the most time per frame.
+60 fps realtime may become possible in the future when overclocked; ~~YV12 -> RGB565 conversion currently takes the most time per frame.
 For some odd reason, using 24bpp color with pre-rotated video is actually faster than RGB565.
-Xvid's conversion function for RGB565 is probably not that well optimized.
+Xvid's conversion function for RGB565 is probably not that well optimized.~~ This has been fixed by using a custom conversion function.
+The currently known fastest playback would be to use the magic framebuffer (framebuffer is in sram, prevents write latency into sdram) at 16bpp, encoded with MPEG-4 Part 2 SP (simple profile).

 # License
 This project is licensed under GPLv2 (because of xvid).